Home » Fish Wednesday, Ballard Locks on Sunday Edition

 “I wonder if they know what’s waiting for them at the end of their journey.”
 He pauses for a minute.
 “The same thing that waits for me, I guess,” he says, and smiles big.
 I laugh at his insight.
 He waves, and continues striding across the gate towards his known future.

-2 Responses to “Fish Wednesday, Ballard Locks on Sunday Edition”
+2 thoughts on “Fish Wednesday, Ballard Locks on Sunday Edition”